Great Expectations by Charles Dickens

 The Call of the Wild by Jack London

-I was introduced to Jack London by my dad, who gave me his copy of The Sea Wolf.
+I was introduced to Jack London by my father, who gave me his copy of The Sea Wolf.
 I remember being offshore in the Danish Sector of the North Sea, watching the waves outside the cabin window.
-The magic of travel made the sea look bluer and wilder than I’d ever seen it, even though it was the exact same one I’d stared at from the shore of my village on the North-East Coast of Scotland.
+The magic of travel made the sea look bluer and wilder than I’d ever seen it, even though it was the exact same one I’d stared at from the shore of my village in the North-East Coast of Scotland.

 Nineteen Eighty-Four by George Orwell

 1984 is the book I recommend to all non- native English speakers who want to read something written by a British author.

 This book could come close to becoming non-fiction if the world keeps ‘progressing’ in its current direction, and I’m sure it will continue to inspire generations of activists to face down oppression.

 I always wondered how Orwell and Aldus Huxley, who wrote Brave New World, were able to write such books.
 Then I read We by Yevgeny Zamyatin.
 I highly recommend reading We after 1984 and Brave New World, as neither would exist without it.

 One Hundred Years of Solitude by Gabriel Garcia Marquez